- About Immunology

 - Carpooling is the norm, as travel expenses (mileage, gas, etc.) are not reimbursed.

-- The schedule of events and presentations for the retreat will be available in August of 2017.
+- The schedule of events and presentations for the retreat will be available in August 2018.

-Advance Registration is required.
-The registration deadline for 2017 will be announced in June.
+Advance registration is required.
+Registration information will be sent out in June 2018.
+The registration deadline for 2018 will be in early August 2018.
 Registration priority is given to Immunology faculty, graduate students and postdoctoral fellows, as well as to graduate students in other programs who are doing research in Immunology labs and to new MCB graduate students who are rotating in Immunology labs.
 Immunology Graduate Students are required to attend the retreat, as are other graduate students in Immunology labs.

 All graduate students and postdocs are highly encouraged to present a poster at the Retreat.
 Graduate students in and beyond their third year are expected to present a poster.

-The Call for Abstracts will be sent out in Spring 2017.
+The Call for Abstracts will be sent out in Spring 2018.
 The Retreat Planning Committee reviews all abstracts to determine which poster presenters are invited to give an oral presentation in one of the retreat workshops.
-Workshop presenters will be announced in early August 2017.
+Workshop presenters will be announced in early August 2018.

 Prizes for Posters